 2.2 Course contains clear instructions for the learner on where to start and how to proceed with the first week of instruction.
 (QM1.1)

 2.3 Due to financial aid regulations course must have a substantive assignment due the first week of class.
-This can be an introduction discussion, syllabus quiz, or a submitted assignment.
-This also guides TMCC policies for non-attendance.
+This can be an introduction discussion, syllabus quiz, a submitted assignment, or live session through a web-conferencing system.
+This also guides TMCC procedures for non-attendance.

 2.4 Course navigation facilitates ease of use, and is organized into a consistent and logical manner.
 (QM8.1)